equinor/flownet/docs/configuration_file.rst

 * Saturation endpoints, relative permeability endpoints and Corey exponents
 * Datum pressures and contacts

+For permeability, porosity and bulk volume multipliers there is also an option to include a regional (based on an existing grid parameter) or global multiplier as well.

 In addition there are a few optional parameters that may be included:

 * Fault multipliers